JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 parameters(model)
 ```

-This special handling is also why each process explicitly declares a timescale via the [`timescale`](@ref) function that one can optionally extend.
+This special handling is also why each process can declare a timescale via the [`ProcessBasedModelling.timescale`](@ref) function that one can optionally extend
+(although in our experience the default behaviour covers almost all cases).

 ## Main API function